amanbairagi30/nft-gallery/README.md

 # NFT GALLERY

-This is the simple gallery which shows the nft based on their public address in cool UI
+This is the simple gallery which shows users their nft based on their public address in cool UI